CaptainASIC/Singularity/README.md

-# Singularity
+# AI-Garage
-An all-in-one AI Utility/Launcher
+A Set of AI tools consolidated into one launcher.